 23. Fly Between India/Middle East and Asia 1 or Asia 2

 If you’re looking for a premium cabin redemption, this is another great option that lets you test out some great business and first class products on less expensive routes.

 India/Middle East to Asia 1 (Japan/Korea) costs 22,500 in economy, 40,000 in business, and 50,000 in first.
 If you’re not going quite that far and just heading to Asia 2, you won’t save any miles for those premium cabin redemptions, and it will actually cost you more in economy!

 India/Middle East to Asia 2 costs 25,000 in economy, 40,000 in business, and 50,000 in first.

 24. Fly From Asia 1 to the South Pacific

 In this post, I outlined some of the best ways to redeem your American Airlines AAdvantage miles.
-Remember that American Airlines AAdvantage miles give you access to award tickets on American-operated flights as well as flights operated by their partners.
+Remember that AA frequent flyer miles give you access to award tickets on American-operated flights as well as flights operated by their partners.